James Drever (psychologist, born 1873)

-Sir James Drever FRSE (8 April 1873 – 10 August 1950) was a Scottish psychologist and academic who was the first Professor of Psychology at a Scottish university.
+Sir James Drever FRSE (8 April 1873 – 10 August 1950) was a Scottish psychologist and academic who was the first professor of Psychology at a Scottish university.

 Early life

 Sir James Drever was born on 8 April 1873 in Balfour, on Shapinsay Island, Orkney.
-After an argument between Drever's father and their landlord, he evicted the family from their home.
-Drever's family then migrated to Stromness.
-He was a rather delicate and sickly child who quickly grew fond of reading.
-Drever was gifted with the ability to learn and memorize things rapidly as well as retain the information.
+After an argument between Drever's father and their landlord, the Drever family were evicted from their home.
+They subsequently migrated to Stromness.
+Drever was a rather delicate and sickly child who quickly grew fond of reading.
+He was gifted with the ability to learn and memorize things rapidly as well as retain the information.
 He could repeat several pages of his favorite author's works.
 At age fourteen Drever was indentured for four years as a pupil-teacher.
 He assisted the headmaster of the school for two years before breaking his indenture.
-Drever was willing to pay the penalty because he felt that he was wasting his time in regards to his own education.
+Drever was willing to pay the penalty because he felt that he was wasting his time in regard to his own education.

 At this time he was living at 36 Lomond Road in Trinity, Edinburgh.

 Education

 In 1889 Drever began his studies at the University of Edinburgh.
 He graduated in four years with a Master of Arts degree.
 This was a seven-subject curriculum in Latin, Greek, mathematics, natural philosophy, logic and psychology, moral philosophy, rhetoric and English literature.
 Drever went on to study medicine for two years but exhaustion and financial difficulty halted his education.
 After considering his options of joining the Church or becoming a teacher he decided on teaching.
 The next eleven years of his life would be spent teaching a variety of subjects at different schools.
-After switching between schools, Drever spent three years as Headmaster of the Central School on the island of Stronsay in the Orkneys.
+After switching between schools, Drever spent three years as headmaster of the Central School on the island of Stronsay in Orkney.